joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/comparing-the-error-classes.md

 functionality than the Stage can support.
 For example, if you attempt to get or set a mask on the Stage (using
 <samp>stage.mask</samp>),
-the Flash runtime throws an IllegalOperationError with the message “The Stage class does not implement this property or method.”</p></li>
+the Flash runtime throws an IllegalOperationError with the message "The Stage class does not implement this property or method."</p></li>
 <li><p>A subclass inherits a method it does not require and does not
 want to support.</p></li>
 <li><p>Certain accessibility methods are called when Flash Player is